jaccomoc/jactl/docs/pages/language-guide.md

 > [1,2] + [2,3,4]
 [1, 2, 2, 3, 4]
 ```
-Note how `2` now appears twice.
-Lists keep track of all elements, whether duplicated or not.
+Note how `2` now appears twice: lists keep track of all elements, whether duplicated or not.

 Single elements can be added to a list:
 ```groovy